 DCW issues notice to Delhi Police for 'misbehaviour' with woman protestor

-The Delhi Commission for Women on Saturday issued a notice to Delhi Police in connection with the alleged misbehaviour with a woman protesting against the Hyderabad rape incident here.
+The Delhi Commission for Women on Saturday issued a notice to Delhi Police for alleged misbehaviour with a woman protesting the Hyderabad rape incident.
 The panel said one Anu Dubey has alleged "gross misbehaviour, harassment and violence" by Delhi Police personnel from Parliament Street police station.

-The notice has been issued to the Deputy Commissioner of Police, New Delhi district.
-However, police denied the allegations.
+The notice has been issued to the Deputy Commissioner of Police, New Delhi district it has sought the details by December 4 Dubey has informed that she was silently and singularly protesting against the horrific rape, burning and murder of a 27-year-old doctor in Hyderabad, the panel said.

+She was simply standing with a placard in front of the Parliament when some police personnel forcibly removed her and took her to Parliament Street police station, the panel added.
+The woman alleged that Head Constables Kuldip and Manju and one more officer misbehaved with her, hit her and threatened her.

+She was allegedly thrown on a bed where three women police officers sat over her and beat her.
+She also had scratch marks on her body and blood was also coming out from her wounds, the panel said in the notice.
+She has submitted a complaint in this regard to the Parliament Street police station.

 RCJ